 Obviously, our super savings alone are not always enough to fund retirement.

 So, it is critical to supplement your retirement income with investments which deliver great returns.
-It’s also important that you know the specific income figure that you want to retire on, so you can work out the dollar value of the investment target.
+It’s also important that you know the specific income figure that you want to retire on, so you can work out the dollar value of your investment target.

-In short, you need to begin with that end amount in mind.
+In short, you need to begin with that end amount in mind!

 Lever 1: Income